SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 ## Find our OData service

-Once you are done trying out your services, close the browser tab and click on "Overview" in the SAP BTP Cockpit to navigate to the subaccount overview.
+Once you are done trying out your apps, close the browser tab and click on "Overview" in the SAP BTP Cockpit to navigate to the subaccount overview.

-On the right hand you find a list of "Spaces", as we only have one - the "dev" space, click on the "dev-space row to navigate to our dev space.
+On the right hand you find a list of "Spaces", as we only have one - the "dev" space, click on the "dev" space row to navigate to our dev space.

 Use the searchbar on your right and search/filter for your user name.
 You will find a {USERNAME}-srv application, which should be in the state "Started".